HassanYosuf/HassanYosuf/README.md

 # 💫 About Me:
-💼 Currently working as a Framework Engineer at Quantiphi, specializing in backend development, data engineering, and cloud technologies.<br>🌱 Currently learning Data Structures & Algorithms, ETL, and Cloud Services (AWS/GCP).<br>👯 Looking to collaborate on GitHub and LinkedIn for software development projects.<br>🤔 Seeking to explore and learn emerging technologies in software engineering and AI.<br>📫 Reach me via LinkedIn, Twitter, LinkTree, or my website.<br>⚡ Fun fact: I love coding, gaming, and music! 🎮🎶<br>
+💼 Currently working as a Framework Engineer at Quantiphi, specializing in backend development, data engineering, and cloud technologies.<br>🌱 Currently learning Data Structures & Algorithms, ETL, and Cloud Services (AWS/GCP).<br>👯 Looking to collaborate on GitHub and LinkedIn for software development projects.<br>🤔 Seeking to explore and learn emerging technologies in software engineering and AI.<br>📫 Reach me via LinkedIn, Twitter, LinkTree, or my website.<br>⚡ Fun fact: I love coding, gaming, and music! 🎮🎶Spring boot, API Integration<br>

 ## 🌐 Socials: